whirlvoid/historical-dates-test-app-private/README.md

 ## Project setup

-Download and unzip the project
-Go to the unpacked project folder and enter 'yarn' to pull up the dependencies:
+Download and unzip the project then go to the unpacked project folder and enter 'yarn' to pull up the dependencies:

 ```bash
 $ yarn